Lauraceae: Ecology

 Some Lauraceae species have adapted to demanding conditions in semiarid climates, but they tend to depend on favorable edaphic conditions, for example, perennial aquifers, periodic groundwater flows, or periodically flooded forests in sand that contains hardly any nutrients.
 Various species have adapted to swampy conditions by growing pneumatophores, roots that grow upward, that project above the levels of periodic floods that drown competing plants which lack such adaptations.

 Paleobotanists have suggested the family originated some 174±32 million years ago (Mya), while others do not believe they are older than the mid-Cretaceous.
 Fossil flowers attributed to this family occur in Cenomanian clays (mid-Cretaceous, 90–98 Mya) of the Eastern United States (Mauldinia mirabilis).
 Fossils of Lauraceae are common in the Tertiary strata of Europe and North America, but they virtually disappeared from central Europe in the Late Miocene.
 Because of their unusual fragility, the pollens of Lauraceae do not keep well and have been found only in relatively recent strata.

-Deciduous Lauraceae lose all of their leaves for part of the year depending on variations in rainfall.
+Deciduous members of the Lauraceae lose all of their leaves for part of the year depending on variations in rainfall.
 The leaf loss coincides with the dry season in tropical, subtropical, and arid regions.

 Laurel wilt disease, caused by the virulent fungal pathogen Raffaelea lauricola, a native of southern Asia, was found in the southeast United States in 2002.
 The fungus spreads between hosts via a wood-boring beetle, Xyleborus glabratus, with which it has a symbiotic relationship.
 Several Lauraceae species are affected.
-The beetle and disease are believed to have arrived in the US via infected solid wood packing material, and have since spread to several states.
+The beetle and disease are believed to have arrived in the US via infected solid wood packing material and have since spread to several states.